openplans/openblock-old/docs/main/maintenance.rst

 and your code before attempting any upgrades, so that you can roll back in the event of problems.

+The most important things to back up are:

+* Your database - see http://www.postgresql.org/docs/8.3/static/backup.html and http://blog.cleverelephant.ca/2010/09/postgis-back-up-restore.html
+* Your settings file
+* Any custom templates or code you wrote - use a version control system!
+* Any uploaded content in the directory that settings.MEDIA_ROOT points to

 Check the Release Notes
 -----------------------

 See :doc:`../changes/release_notes` for a list of changes since the last release.
-It's probably more detailed than you need, but it's good to know what you're getting, and this file will alert you of backward incompatibilities that may impact any custom code you may have written.
+It's probably much more detailed than you need, but it's good to know what you're getting, and this file will alert you of backward incompatibilities that may impact any custom code you may have written.